 - DocuSign (4.3%) – DocuSign eliminates the need for paper documents through its electronic document-signing tool.
 Project Drawdown has projected that ‘Recycled paper’ can deliver up to 1.95 gigatons of CO2 reductions over the next thirty years (ranking it above, for comparison’s sake, electric trains)10.
 DocuSign goes a step further than recycling paper – avoiding paper consumption in the first place.

 - Tesla (4.3%) – Project Drawdown has projected that if electric car ownership rises to 16-23% of total passenger km, by 2050, 11.9-15.7 gigatons of carbon dioxide from fuel combustion could be avoided as well as US$15.3-21.8 trillion in fuel costs11.

 To achieve comprehensive exposure to the solutions that are required to effectively address climate and environmental challenges, investors need to look beyond the obvious solution of clean energy.
 Innovation will be called for in a range of sectors, to ‘reduce the sources’ and ‘support the sinks’.

-There are risks associated with an investment in ERTH, including market risk, non-traditional index methodology risk, international investment risk and sector risk.
-For more information on risks and other features of ERTH, please see the Product Disclosure Statement, available at www.betashares.com.au.
+There are risks associated with an investment in ERTH, including market risk, international investment risk, sector risk and non-traditional index methodology risk.
+Investment value can go up and down.
+An investment in the Fund should only be considered as a part of a broader portfolio, taking into account your particular circumstances, including your tolerance for risk.
+For more information on risks and other features of the Fund, please see the Product Disclosure Statement and Target Market Determination, both available on this website.

 2. IPCC Special Report, Global Warming to 1.5°C, October 2018